Hello and welcome to my Niche Story snowboard review.

 The biggest surprise for me was how this board felt and handled, give that it’s a mid-wide.
 I usually hate riding wide boards.
 Anything over 260mm usually starts to feel cumbersome and hard to turn.
 The Story was the exception to that for me.

-The 159 has a 262mm waist width but I could have mistaken it for a 258mm at widest.
+The 159 has a 262mm waist width but I could have mistaken it for a regular width board.
 I have size 10 boots.
 If you’ve got anything from a size 10.5 to 12.5 it would feel even better.
 The 156 has a 258mm waist and the 162 has a 265mm width but I’d take off 3-4mm for how wide this board feels.

 More Info, Current Prices and Where to Buy Online

 If you’re interested in the Story, check out the links below for more info or if you want to research prices and current availability.